-Common Sense Advice PROTECTING YOUR BACK
+Protecting Your Back PROTECTING YOUR BACK

 Not long ago, one of the most common treatments for the back was prolonged bed rest.
 Acute onset of extreme back pain would often lead to hospitalization and placement on traction for many days or weeks at a time.
-This led to complications such as muscular deconditioning and stiffness that contributed to back pain and recurrent problems.
+This led to complications such as muscular deconditioning and stiffness resulting in a higher probability of chronic back pain.
 This approach was challenged based upon emerging information about tissue remodeling and muscle response to activity.
-The new generation of physicians, particularly spine physicians, are more directed toward helping improve function through the implementation of rehabilitative and strengthening programs earlier during the course of spinecare.
-The approach to get the patient moving as soon as possible is often adopted.
+The current treatment protocols are directed toward improving function through rehabilitation and strengthening as soon as possible during the course of spinecare.

 The majority of back problems are not physically disabling or life threatening.
-The first level of care for back pain is often selfcare at home.
+The first level of care for back pain is often self-care at home.
 Approximately seventy percent of individuals with back pain experience an improvement of their pain within two to three weeks with simple treatment approaches.
 There are many things an individual can do to take care of their own back.